jknaresh/django_generic_api/README.md

 ## Register API

-- Send a request to Captcha API to get `captcha_key` and `captcha_url` in `data`.
-- The `captcha_url` is an image containing a value.
-Extract this value and send it as `captcha_value` in the register API.
-- To register a user, post the data on url '/< prefix >/v1/register/'.
+- To register a user, submit the data to the URL `/<prefix>/v1/register/`.
-- As user sends registration request, a user activation link is sent to their email, as user clicks on that link user is activated.
+- When a user sends a registration request, an activation link is sent to their email.
+- Once the user clicks the activation link, their account is activated.
+- For security purposes, this API includes an optional CAPTCHA service.
+- To disable CAPTCHA, set `CAPTCHA_REQUIRED` to `False` in the settings.

 ### Method: